New Zealand cricket team in South Africa in 1994–95: Third Test

 The final Test of the series took place after the New Year at Newlands in Cape Town on a relaid pitch which was "unusually pacy" for the ground.
 A combination of poor New Zealand batting and good bowling by South Africa led to South Africa winning the match by seven wickets to seal a series win, the first time that a team had come back from 1–0 down in a three match series to win the series since 1888.

 New Zealand again won the toss and chose to bat and were reduced to 96/5 before recovering to make a total of 288.
 In reply South Africa made 440, including centuries for captain Hansie Cronje and a first Test century for wicket-keeper Dave Richardson, whilst Test debutant opener Rudi Steyn made 38 runs.
 The slow pace of scoring meant that only five sessions remained in the match.
 (Note: A session in a Test match is a period of around two hours play between a break for either lunch or tea.)
-New Zealand, Wisden suggested, needed to bat for four of them to save the match and draw the series but poor batting, in particular falling into a trap set by Cronje of hooking or pulling in the air, (Note: A hook shot or pull sees the batsman play the ball to his leg side and is often as a result of short-pitched bowling which leads to the ball bouncing further from the batsman and, as a result, reaching the batter at a greater height.
+New Zealand, Wisden suggested, needed to bat for four of them to save the match and draw the series but poor batting, in particular falling into a trap set by Cronje of hooking or pulling in the air, (Note: A hook shot or pull sees the batsman play the ball to his leg team and is often as a result of short-pitched bowling which leads to the ball bouncing further from the batsman and, as a result, reaching the batter at a greater height.
 Hook shots or pull shots can be difficult to control and can lead to batsman being caught out.) saw them dismissed for 239, leaving South Africa 42 overs to score the 88 runs required for victory.
 They did so with 11 to spare and Wisden lamented the general approach of the New Zealand team which it considered "careless" with few of the team "still competing".